Doorcode/doorcode/README.md

 First you'll need to export the docker env variables for the `prisma` machine using `eval $(docker-machine env prisma)`.

-If there is a cluster already running you'll need to stop the prisma container `docker stop doorcode_prisma-database_1` and delete it `docker rm doorcode_prisma-database_1` so we can upgrade the prisma version.
+If there is a cluster already running you'll need to stop the prisma container `docker stop doorcode_prisma-database_1` so we can upgrade the prisma version.
 You should first update `docker-compose.yml` with a newer version on this line `'prismagraphql/prisma:x.x.x'`.

 Finally execute `docker-compose up -d` to pull the latest version specified and bring up the prisma application.